chelabim/xmlparser/README.md

-# XML parser
+# Parse an XML file using shell script
 This solution is ideal to industrialize your IT infrastructure.
-You can use this library in your scripts to parse an XML file.
+You can use this library in your shell scripts to parse an XML file.